nyorain/vil/docs/own/workstack.md

 - improve vertex viewer
-	- improve camera of 3D view
-		- output/xfb view: show frustum (as lines)
-		- automatically compute bounds the first time a new command is selected (also determine and fix useW then)
-	- show indices in vertex table, correctly index using them
 	- allow to select vertices (/indices)
 		- in input and output viewer
 		- make rows selectable